Defective Road Design/Construction

 To bring a claim against state or local governments, sovereign immunity must be overcome.
 Simply put, the doctrine of sovereign immunity holds that governments are immune from lawsuits.
 However, under the Georgia Tort Claims Act, the state of Georgia waived this immunity for personal injury lawsuits.
 Municipalities in Georgia have also waived this immunity.
 Counties, however, have generally not waived sovereign immunity.
 Therefore, if you get in an accident on a country road, you most likely will not be able to sue.

-If you would like more information about this issue or if you have been injured due to poor road design or construction, contact Joel Williams Law at (404) 389-1035 today to schedule a free consultation.
+If you would like more information about this issue or if you have been injured due to poor road design or construction, contact Williams Elleby at 833-LEGALGA today to schedule a free consultation.